Fast dimension-reduced climate model calibration and the effect of data aggregation: Introduction

-An important and interesting question is what information, if any, is lost by this data aggregation. { Aggregating data for model calibration may increase or decrease the model parameter uncertainty depending on the relative importance of several processes.
+An important and interesting question is what information, if any, is lost by this data aggregation.
+Aggregating data for model calibration may increase or decrease the model parameter uncertainty depending on the relative importance of several processes.
 Data aggregation may lead to information loss which would result in larger uncertainties about the calibrated parameters.
-On the other hand, data aggregation can potentially reduce the magnitude of model errors, for instance due to unresolved variability or structural errors in the climate models, which could in turn lead to smaller uncertainties about the calibrated parameters.} { We hypothesize for the scientific questions and models we consider here that data aggregation may lead to considerable loss of information resulting in increased uncertainties about model parameters.
-Increased uncertainties about parameters propagates to increased uncertainty in climate projections, which can impact risk- and decision-analysis.}
+On the other hand, data aggregation can potentially reduce the magnitude of model errors, for instance, due to unresolved variability or structural errors in the climate models, which could in turn lead to smaller uncertainties about the calibrated parameters.
+We hypothesize for the scientific questions and models we consider here that data aggregation may lead to considerable loss of information resulting in increased uncertainties about model parameters.
+Increased uncertainties about parameters propagates to increased uncertainty in climate projections, which can impact risk- and decision-analysis.

-We adopt a Gaussian process based approach to the calibration problem \citep{sacks1989design,kennedy2001bayesian}.
-Gaussian processes provide flexible statistical interpolators or ``emulators'' of the computer model across various parameter settings and are therefore attractive for climate model calibration \citep[cf.][]{Sanso_forest2009, bhat:hara:tonk:kell:2009}.
+We adopt a Gaussian process-based approach to the calibration problem [\citet{sacks1989design,kennedy2001bayesian}].
+Gaussian processes provide flexible statistical interpolators or ``emulators'' of the computer model across various parameter settings and are therefore attractive for climate model calibration [cf. \citet{Sansoforest2009,bhatharatonkkell2009}].
 Unfortunately, the likelihood evaluations involved in fitting such models can become prohibitive with high-dimensional spatial data due to the expensive matrix operations involved.
-Current approaches for high-dimensional computer model calibration can reduce the computational burden and make likelihood evaluation feasible for moderately large datasets (spatial fields observed at a few thousand locations) or datasets that are on a regular and complete grid \citep{Higdon2008, bhat:hara:tonk:kell:2009, bayarri2007computer}. { However, to our knowledge, no current calibration approach can overcome the computational challenge of dealing with large spatial data sets (more than tens of thousands of data points) on an incomplete grid.
-Here an incomplete grid refers to one with a large number of missing points (about 40\%)}.
+Current approaches for high-dimensional computer model calibration can reduce the computational burden and make likelihood evaluation feasible for moderately large data sets (spatial fields observed at a few thousand locations) or data sets that are on a regular and complete grid [\citet{Higdon2008,bhatharatonkkell2009,bayarri2007computer}].
+However, to our knowledge, no current calibration approach can overcome the computational challenge of dealing with large spatial data sets (more than tens of thousands of data points) on an incomplete grid.
+Here an incomplete grid refers to one with a large number of missing points (about~40\%).